ml4wifi-devs/ftmrate/README.md

 ### Using the Slurm workload manager

 To produce reliable results, many independent simulations need to be run.
 [Slurm](https://slurm.schedmd.com/documentation.html) is a tool that we used to manage running multiple simulations on a GPU simultaneously.
 We have collected all the Slurm scripts in the `ftmrate/tools/slurm/` directory.
-To collect results from multiple Wi-Fi scenarios so to reproduce our results presented in our article, you need to run
+To collect results from multiple Wi-Fi scenarios so to reproduce our results presented in our article ([preprint](https://arxiv.org/pdf/2304.10140.pdf), [IEEE Xplore](https://ieeexplore.ieee.org/document/10195443), [Zenodo](https://zenodo.org/records/7875867)), you need to run
 ```
 sbatch ftmrate/tools/slurm/run-classic-scenarios.sh
 sbatch ftmrate/tools/slurm/run-ml-scenarios.sh